 Adjustment covariates

-Final list to be determined by assessing association of covariates with i) intervention, ii) methylation principal components, iii) known effects on methylation (age, sex)
+Final list to be determined by assessing association of covariates with i) intervention, ii) methylation principal components, iii) known effects on methylation (age, sex).
+Strategy for dealing with these will vary depending on stage of analysis - discussed further in the sections that follow.